Principles for Baiting Coyotes

 - Urine and liquid lures have the shortest attraction times as they dry out quickly.

 - Coyotes have incredible smelling ability.
 When using quality baits/lures, only a Q-tip or pea-sized glob is needed.

 These are just a few of the principles that Boddicker suggests.
 But he does have one more.
 He always recommends that trappers and by extension, wildlife control operators, keep records of the types of baits/lures they use.
 Learn what works by season, temperature in your neck of the woods.
 When you have some good data, then determine how well the baits/lures work by creating a success index for each bait/lure.
 Calculate the index by furbearer visits to your set and divide by the number of lure/bait presentations (each night).
 A simple Excel spreadsheet will make this easy.Stephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
-He has published numerous articles in trade and academic publications along with several books (http://kingsdivinity.academia.edu/StephenMVantassel).
+He has published numerous articles in trade and academic publications (http://kingsdivinity.academia.edu/StephenMVantassel) along with several books (https://wildlifecontrolconsultant.com/store-2/).
+Listen to his podcast at PestGeek Podcast (https://pestgeekpodcast.com/).
 He is a sought after speaker and trainer.
+If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to email@example.com.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.